gf3/Jerk/README.md

 ```

 One thing I will tell you though, is the `say` method is smart enough to reply to the context that the message was received, so you don't need to pass it any extra info, just a reply :) However, the `msg` method can be used if you'd like to force sending a message directly to a user (aka a PM).

+Cast `source` to a string to return the channel name.
+You can also work out who is in a channel by iterating over `source.clients`.

 The `connect` method returns an object with some handy methods that you can use outside of your `watch_for`s: